 Camila Russo (2020)

 Hey everyone!
 Ian here!
 Welcome back to our book review series.
 If you've ever wondered how a shy teenager's wild idea could spark a revolution that's reshaping finance, the internet, and maybe even society itself, you're in the right place.
 Today we're diving into The Infinite Machine by Camila Russo—the definitive, page-turning story of Ethereum's creation.
+This one reads like a tech thriller and leaves you optimistic about what decentralized tech can still become.

 The story follows the team through intense coding sessions, founder drama, technical breakthroughs, and the wild market swings of the mid-2010s as Ethereum grows from an idea into a billion-dollar ecosystem that powers everything from new kinds of finance to digital collectibles.
 It's the human story behind what many now call "the world's computer."

 And fifth, the optimistic message that blockchain can return power to individuals and spark genuine innovation, even if the road is messy.
-As Vitalik puts it: "So total cryptocoin market cap just hit $0.5T today.
+As Vitalik puts it in the book, reflecting on the exploding market: "So total cryptocoin market cap just hit $0.5T today.
 But have we earned it?"
-Ethereum wasn't able to handle traffic from its first killer app: fundraising.
-The platform is meant to be the base layer for developers to build whatever they can dream of.
+Another line nails the vision: "Ethereum wasn't able to handle traffic from its first killer app: fundraising."
+And one that captures the spirit perfectly: the platform is "meant to be the base layer for developers to build whatever application they can dream of, including issuing their own coin."

 Why does this book deserve your time right now?
 It's the clearest, most human window into Ethereum's origins and why it still matters in the Web3 era.
 Russo is honest about the hype, the scams, and the growing pains, but she never loses sight of the idealism and potential.
-If you're crypto-curious, a developer, or just love great origin stories like The Big Short, this is perfect.
+If you're crypto-curious, a developer eyeing decentralized apps, or just love great origin stories like The Big Short, this is perfect.

-There you have it, the infinite machine, the story of how a small team built the foundation for the next internet.
 It's accessible, never overly technical, and genuinely inspiring about technology's power to empower people.

+There you have it—The Infinite Machine, the story of how a small team built the foundation for the next internet.
 Grab a copy today; you'll see Ethereum in a whole new light.

 Drop a comment: are you team Ethereum?
 Hit like if this got you excited, subscribe for more, and I'll see you in the next review.
 Go build something unstoppable!